chirras/Sentiment-Analysis-in-R/README.md

 I have used lexicons from tidy text package to get the sentiments of the words.
 There are three types of lexicons based on the Unigram,

-• AFINN from Finn Årup Nielsen,
+• AFINN from Finn Årup Nielsen

-• bing from Bing Liu and collaborators, and
+• bing from Bing Liu and collaborators

 • nrc from Saif Mohammad and Peter Turney

 These lexicons contain many English words and the words are assigned scores for